michaelnordmeyer/michaelnordmeyer.github.io/_posts/2008-01-26-why-i-chose-wordpress-thoughts-from-wordcamp-08.md

 WordPress is built with PHP.
 PHP applications tend to be more of a security issue for internet servers than other comparable solutions.
 Therefore I really would like to shut down [PHP](http://php.net/) on my server to avoid security holes.
 Okay, some people will hate me for writing this.

-If I’ll get my stuff together I may change to an all [Ruby](https://www.ruby-lang.org/) version running [Ruby on Rails](http://rubyonrails.org/) for a coming web application of mine.
-The blog will also be built on Ruby / RoR.
+If I’ll get my stuff together I may switch to an all [Ruby](https://www.ruby-lang.org/) version running a self-built blog using [Ruby on Rails](http://rubyonrails.org/).

 We’ll see.